KipianiNikoloz/BlazeORM/README.md

    ```

 The example uses the migration engine, sessions, caching/identity map, and secure DSN handling to provide a concise reference implementation you can adapt for your own applications.

+## Performance Monitoring & N+1 Detection

+- Every `Session.execute` call is timed with structured logs and summarized through the new performance tracker (`Session.query_stats()`).
+- Potential N+1 patterns are detected automatically: if the same SQL runs repeatedly with different parameters (default threshold: 5 executions), BlazeORM emits a warning from `blazeorm.persistence.session`.
+- Configure sensitivity by passing `performance_threshold=` when constructing a session, or inspect collected metrics to spot hotspots programmatically.